SamSE3/dateParser/2048_Test_Plan.md

 #Introduction
-General description
+General description.
 Mission statement: To write a program that emulates the game ‘2048’ as a means of introducing and getting to know sub versioning, unit testing and integration testing as part of Software Engineering 3.

-Schedule (iterative every lab/work session)
+Schedule (iterative every lab/work session).
 |Half|what|
 |--------------|--------------|
 |1st|start writing code|